theDataFixer/de-zoomcamp-project/README.md

 1. **Data Volume**: The data volume from TMDb API is manageable within BigQuery without the need for intermediate storage.
 2. **Complexity and Cost**: Avoiding GCS simplifies the architecture and reduces costs associated with storage and data transfer, especially beneficial for small to medium datasets.
-3. **Direct Integration**: BigQuery directly integrates with external APIs like TMDb, enabling streamlined data ingestion and processing without the need for an additional storage layer.
-4. **Misconceptions about "Data Lake"**: New data engineers often believe that integrating cloud storage like Google Coud Storage (GCS) or AWS S3 is a mandatory step in data pipelines.
+3. **Misconceptions about "Data Lake"**: New data engineers often believe that integrating cloud storage like Google Coud Storage (GCS) or AWS S3 is a mandatory step in data pipelines.
 However, this is not always necessary and can sometimes introduce unneccesary complexity and costs.
 In scenarios where data can be directly ingested and processed by data warehousing solutions like BigQuery, bypassing intermediate cloud storage can streamline workflows and reduce overhead.

 ## Getting Started